tofutech/ctOS/README.md

 # To Do
 - Cleanup install scripts
 - Fix any errors
+- EVENTUALLY configure a preset ISO with everything set up

 -----------------------------------
 Watch_Dogs, DEDSEC, ctOS, and all other terms are the property of Ubisoft.